You are currently viewing A MENTORING MINDSET: DR. ELMER LEE TALKS WITH FIRST ROBOTICS

 FIRST Robotics of Michigan recently caught up with Dr. Elmer Lee for an interview.
-We wanted to share some of Dr. Lee’s thoughts and involvement in FIRST Robotics and his personal commitment to mentoring the young minds involved with STEM.
+We wanted to share some of Dr. Lee’s thoughts, involvement in FIRST Robotics, and his commitment to mentoring the young minds involved with STEM.
 Here are some of the highlights:

 Q: WHAT IS INNOVATE ALBION?

 The idea behind all of this started about eight years ago.
-We were finding that the engineers that we were hiring weren’t from our neck of the woods.
-These engineers were staying for a couple of years and then leaving for bigger venues in Detroit and Chicago.
-We made a conscious choice to mentor FIRST teams by searching and building talent in the community.
+We found that the engineers we were hiring weren’t from our neck of the woods.
+These engineers stayed for a couple of years and then left for bigger venues in Detroit and Chicago.
+We consciously chose to mentor FIRST teams by searching for and building talent in the community.
 We support students through high school and college and eventually find them a position here in Albion.

 “We go beyond the math and the formula and help students connect with technology and really become passionate about a career in engineering.
 This is a space where failure is celebrated as a gateway to learning.”